 - 1. Pull the drain hose off the right side fitting.
-Hold the open end of the hose over a container. - 2.
+Hold the open end of the hose over a container - 2.
 Use a 1/8 in. hex wrench and loosen the drain screw and drain the fuel filter chamber.

 - a Drain hose

 - b Right side fitting

 - c Drain screw

-3. Retighten the drain screw and reattach the hose.
+- 3. Tighten the drain screw and attach the hose.